A Statistical-Modelling Approach to Feedforward Neural Network Model Selection: Model Selection

 \section{Model Selection}

 To begin model selection, a set of candidate models must be considered.
 For the input layer, we can have up to $p_{\text{max}}$ inputs, where $p_{\text{max}}$ is the maximum number of covariates being considered, and this is often the total number of covariates available in the data under study.
 The input layer can contain any combination of these $p_{\text{max}}$ inputs.
 For the hidden layer, we must specify a $q_{\text{max}}$ value, which is the maximum number of hidden nodes to be considered; this controls the maximum level of complexity of the candidate models.
 We can then have between one and $q_{\text{max}}$ nodes in the hidden layer.
 From a neural network selection perspective, we aim to select a subset of $p \le p_{\text{max}}$ covariates to enter the input layer and to build a hidden layer of $q \le q_{\text{max}}$ nodes to adapt to the required complexity.
 To carry out these selections, we suggest a statistically-motivated procedure based on minimising the BIC, since it directly penalises complexity and is known to be selection consistent, i.e., BIC minimisation converges to the true model asymptotically.
 In contrast, and more usually in machine learning applications, one could consider predictive performance, for example, the out-of-sample mean squared error.
 We will also consider this approach but find that it leads to significantly more complex models than the use of BIC while only marginally improving predictive performance.
+Whether one is aiming to minimise BIC or out-of-sample mean squared error, multiple initialisations of the neural network (from $n_\text{init}$ random vectors of parameters) are required to improve the chance of finding a global maximiser of the log-likelihood surface.